nicholaswilde/solar-battery-charger/docs/design.md

 ## :electric_plug: Circuit

+- Connect the output of the battery to the `Vin+` of the INA260.
-- Connect the `RST` pin to pin `16` to allow the [Feather to wake from deep sleep][16].
+- Connect the `Vin-` of the INA260 to the `LIPO` pin of the bq24074.
-- Create a voltage divider and connect the `A0` analog pin to the connection point.
+- Connect the `BAT` pin of the Feather to the `OUT` pin of the bq24074.
-- Connect a 1P2T switch which allows power from the solar panel and no power to the output and vice versa.
-File the legs to be narrow enough to fit into the board holes.
+- Connect a 1P2T switch to the `EN` pin of the Feather to ground.
-- Connect a 1P2T switch which allows the grounding of the Feather to turn it off.
-File the legs to be narrow enough to fit into the board holes.
+- Connect a 1P2T switch to the `EN` pin of the Powerboost and a `10kΩ` resistor.
-- Insert a schottky diode between the solar panel and the `TP4056` input.
+- Connect pin 33 of the Feather to a node between the Powerboost switch and the `10kΩ` resistor.
-- Drill two 0.109" holes in the circuit board to mount the battery holder.
+- Connect all `GND` pins together.
-- Clip off the outset leg of the power connector and file the edges of the remaining two legs until they are narrow enough to fit inside of the PCB mounting holes.
+- Connect the `SCL` and `SCA` pins of the Feather to the `SCL` and `SCA` pins of the INA260.
+- Connect the `3V` pin of the Feather to the `VCC` pin of the INA260.

 ![](./assets/images/circuit.png)

 Circuits made with [Circuit Diagram](https://www.circuit-diagram.org/)

-!!! note
+!!! warning
     The li-ion batteries are wired in parallel even though the 2 battery holder come wired in series.

-!!! note
+!!! warning
     The JST pins, depending on where they are purchased, may be backwards in terms of the wiring.
 See [this link][23] to determine the correct wiring according to IoT convention.